 The period should be reduced in hot conditions.
 Any stucco that has become dry cannot be reused and must be discarded.
 Although it should be thoroughly mixed, it is important not to over-mix it as this can cause it to set.
 Accordingly, mix it by hand for no longer than fifteen minutes.
 Make sure that the instructions are closely followed.

 2 – Temperature

 An important factor to consider in the stucco application process is the temperature of the atmosphere.
-It must be taken into account both during the mixing and the application processes.
-When stucco is required outside, do not apply it during periods of cold where the temperature falls below 40 degrees Farenheit.
+It must be taken into account both during the mixing and application processes.
+When stucco is required outside, do not apply it during periods of cold where the temperature falls below 40 degrees Fahrenheit.
 Check the weather reports to ensure that there will not be any frost while the stucco dries as this will ruin it.
 In the event that the weather is exceptionally hot, the process of stucco application will involve keeping it damp for up to three days.
 Allowing it to dry to quickly will cause it to crack.

 3 – Color